 While these efforts have attempted to create guidelines for instrumentation placement or correction to data from instruments known to be poorly located, instruments are still integrated into research aircraft today on an ad hoc basis to suit structural integrity.
 Recently, there has been a renewed effort to re-evaluate the air flow and trajectory analysis for individual aircraft and pylon assemblies.
 O’Brien (2016) observed the preferred, vertical orientation of ice crystals within the sample volume of the Stratton Park Engineering Company (SPEC, Inc) Two-Dimensional Stereo Probe (2D-S) OAP on board the University of North Dakota Citation II Research Aircraft, suggesting an induced electric field on the aircraft (along with airflow deceleration) was responsible for the particle orientations.
 Following discussions about their unique under-wing (and behind the leading edge) pylons on the Facility for Airborne Atmospheric Measurement’s (FAAM) BAe-146-301 aircraft flown during ORACLES-2017, Bennett et al. (2019) performed a CFD investigation to understand the aerodynamics around their pylon assembly.
 Using ANSYS Fluent (version 16), Bennett et al. (2019) were able to produce solutions for compressible flows via an implicit, steady-state, density-based solver that was independently verified with observations from the Droplet Measurement Technologies (DMT) Aircraft-Integrated Meteorological Measurement System (AIMMS).
 While Bennett et al. (2019) only considered the effect of longitudinal and lateral velocity components on the sizing of hydrometeors within the DMT Cloud Imaging Probe (CIP-100), it nevertheless shows the ability of the current state of CFD to accurately produce the aerodynamics around aircraft instrumentation.
 Spanu et al. (2020) conducted numerical simulations for compressible flows with Reynolds-averaged Navier-Stokes equations (RANS), a Launder-ShamaKE turbulence model, and Lagrangian particle tracking within OpenFOAM (version 4.0x) to investigate flow around wing-mounted instruments on board the DSR Dassault Falcon 20E.
 Through these simulations, Spanu et al. (2020) was able to determine the sampling efficiency (i.e. concentration of particles within the sample volume compared to free steam concentrations) for the DMT Cloud and Aerosol Spectrometer (CAPS).
 At typical cloud sampling conditions (100 m/s true air speed, and static pressure 900 mb), cloud droplets less than 100 microns in diameter were shown to have a sampling efficiency of 77%, where droplets larger than 100 microns were shown to be minimally affected (Spanu et al. 2020).

-PROPOSED WORK
+OBJECTIVE

 To complement the ORACLES-2018 CDP analysis, a computational fluid dynamical (CFD) study of the NASA P-3 pylon configurations would offer the opportunity to determine which configuration allows for the true representation of the cloud environment.
-Additionally, a CFD analysis would allow for increased confidence in the suitability of the NASA P-3 aircraft for future cloud microphysical missions.
-The primary goal of this proposed study is to determine the effects of airflow on the measurements made by cloud microphysical instrumentation installed behind the leading edge of the aircraft wing, where the majority of the ORACLES in-situ cloud microphysical data were obtained.
+Additionally, a CFD analysis would allow for increased confidence in the suitability of the NASA P-3 aircraft for future cloud microphysical missions. objective of this proposed study is to determine the effects of airflow on the measurements made by cloud microphysical instrumentation installed behind the leading edge of the aircraft wing, where the majority of the ORACLES in-situ cloud microphysical data were obtained.
 Through a computational fluid dynamic (CFD) analysis of the NASA P-3 pylon configurations used during ORACLES, we will address the following scientific questions:

 1. What is the sampling efficiency of cloud droplets at the instrument mounting location for the Navy and Extended NASA P-3 pylon configurations?